chengfzy/DeepLearningStudy/README.md

 # DeepLearningStudy
 Some Study Code about Deep Learning

 ## Contents
 ### util
 Some util function and class
 1. heading: include the Title, Section, SubSection, Paragraph heading info

-### data
-1. dating: Data collect for each person for dating.
-[Info](./data/dating/info.md)
-1. digits: 32 * 32 gray image with 0~9 expressed by 0/1 text

 ### tools
 1. draw_chinese_text: draw chinese text on image